 This was super confusing, but the Navajo territory where the Antelope Canyon is, follows Daylight Saving Time (DST) during summer, while most areas in Arizona do not.
 Be mindful of this when booking your tour to avoid disappointment.

-Visiting Antelope Canyon during a flash floods is dangerous
+Visiting Antelope Canyon during flash floods is dangerous

-When it’s raining upstream, tours can be cancelled without prior notice.
+When it’s raining upstream, tours can be canceled without prior notice.

 There’s no access to water or food onsite